What is a Gantt Chart? Advantages, Disadvantages of Gantt Chart

-Interesting, even today when someone mentions project management, it is perceived as if he is talking about project planning and specifically about project timeline.
+Interesting, even today when someone mentions project management, it is perceived as if he is talking about project planning and specifically about project schedule or project timeline.
 I’d go further and say, by project plan, many stakeholders mean – Gantt Chart.
 By far the most popular and commonly used project timeline tool is Gantt chart.
 Hence let’s look at what is Gantt chart and why it is still so much popular.

 What Is a Gantt Chart?